langchain-ai/langgraph/README.md

 5. <details>
     <summary>Compile the graph.</summary>

-    When we compile the graph, we are translating it to low-level [Pregel](https://research.google/pubs/pregel-a-system-for-large-scale-graph-processing/) operations
+    - When we compile the graph, we turn it into a LangChain [Runnable](https://python.langchain.com/v0.2/docs/concepts/#runnable-interface), which automaticall enables calling `.invoke()`, `.stream()` and `.batch()` with your inputs
+    - We can also optionally pass checkpointer object for persisting state between graph runs, and enabling memory, human-in-the-loop workflows, time travel and more.
+In our case we use `MemorySaver` - a simple in-memory checkpointer
+    - Compiling graph translates it to low-level [Pregel](https://research.google/pubs/pregel-a-system-for-large-scale-graph-processing/) operations
     </details>
 6. <details>
-   <summary>Execute the graph</summary>
+   <summary>Execute the graph.</summary>

     1. LangGraph adds the input message to the internal state, then passes the state to the entrypoint node, `"agent"`.
     2. The `"agent"` node executes, invoking the chat model.